 Why Attend the Hornbill Festival?

 You must attend the Hornbill Festival of Nagaland to learn about the rich traditional customs of the Nagas community.
-You will come across all the Nagas tribes under one roof indulging in dance, laugh, and feast.
+You will come across all the Nagas tribes under one roof, indulging in dance, laugh, and feast.
 Also, the brotherhood amongst the communities could be seen.
-You can also buy handcrafted and hand woven items which is a delightful thing to do for shopaholics.
+You can also buy handcrafted and hand-woven items, which is delightful for shopaholics.

 - Highlight: Women start weaving handwoven shawls for their men, which they wear during the purification rituals.

 The festive spirit of the Sekrenyi Festival in Nagaland is a sight to behold if you are planning to visit Nagaland in February.
 This festival is linked with agricultural practices and marks the purification and sanctification of the mind, body, and soul.
 Angami Nagas celebrate Sekrenyi Festival for 10 days annually in February.
 Locals and tourists alike get to indulge together in an assortment of festivities, food, and fun.
 The main ceremony of the Sekrenyi Festival commenced on the 8th day.
 The ceremony starts when young bachelor men do well-cleaning work outside the village.
 Post doing this; they sprinkle the sacred water by sacrificing the cock (not chicken).
 Then, the tribal people accumulated the wild fruits to decorate their ancestor's houses, followed by savoring rice-made beer.